+Fees Deferred

-Name Fiscal 2007 Fees Deferred (\$) bearing Account (\$) Phantom Shares (# of shares)
+Name Fiscal Year (\$)

-I. Edgar Hendrix 36,288 36,288
+I. Edgar Hendrix 2008 39,750

-Paul K. Lackey 50,000 37,500 1,343
+Paul K. Lackey 2008 50,000

-Tom E. Maxwell 28,125 21,875 671
+Tom E. Maxwell 2008 43,750

-David J. Tippeconnic 47,000 47,000
+David J. Tippeconnic 2008 47,000

-- (3) The amounts shown represent expense recognized in the Consolidated Financial Statements contained in the Company's Annual Report on Form 10-K for the year ended May 31, 2007 in accordance with Statement of Financial Accounting Standards No. 123(R), Share Based Payment (SFAS 123R), for restricted stock awards granted to non-employee directors, excluding any assumptions for future forfeitures.
-There were no actual forfeitures of stock awards in fiscal 2007.
-All assumptions utilized to calculate the expense amounts shown above are set forth in Note 11 of the Notes to the Consolidated Financial Statements for the year ended May 31, 2007.
-For each non-employee director, the grant date fair value of the 3,400 shares of restricted stock granted in fiscal 2007 approximated \$50,000.
-As of May 31, 2007, Mr. Hendrix, Mr. Lackey, Mr. Maxwell, and Mr. Tippeconnic each have 3,400 restricted shares outstanding. - (4) The amounts shown represent expense recognized in the Consolidated Financial Statements contained in the Company's Annual Report on Form 10-K for the year ended May 31, 2007 in accordance with Statement of Financial Accounting Standards No. 123(R), Share Based Payment (SFAS 123R), for stock option awards granted to non-employee directors, excluding any assumptions for future forfeitures.
-There were no actual forfeitures of stock option awards in fiscal 2007.
-All assumptions utilized to calculate the expense amounts shown above are set forth in Note 11 of the Notes to the Consolidated Financial Statements for the year ended May 31, 2007.
-There were no stock option awards granted to non-employee directors in fiscal 2007.
-As of May 31, 2007, Mr. Hendrix has 5,000 stock options outstanding, Mr. Lackey has 15,000 stock options outstanding, Mr. Maxwell has 20,000 stock options outstanding, and Mr. Tippeconnic has 5,000 stock options outstanding. - (5) A non-employee director may defer all or part of director fees earned into the Deferred Fee Plan for Members of the Board of Directors of Matrix Service Company (Deferred Fee Plan).
+- (3) The amounts shown represent expense recognized in the Consolidated Financial Statements contained in the Company's Annual Report on Form 10-K for the 2008 fiscal year in accordance with Statement of Financial Accounting Standards No. 123(R), Share Based Payment (SFAS 123R), for restricted stock awards granted to non-employee directors, excluding any assumptions for future forfeitures.
+There were no actual forfeitures of stock awards in fiscal 2008.
+All assumptions utilized to calculate the expense amounts shown above are set forth in Note 11 of the Notes to the Consolidated Financial Statements for the year ended May 31, 2008.
+For each non-employee director, the grant date fair value of the 2,200 shares of restricted stock units granted in fiscal 2008 approximated \$61,000.
+As of May 31, 2008, Mr. Hall, Mr. Hendrix, Mr. Lackey, Mr. Maxwell and Mr. Tippeconnic each have 5,600 restricted shares outstanding. - (4) The amounts shown represent expense recognized in the Consolidated Financial Statements contained in the Company's Annual Report on Form 10-K for the 2008 fiscal year in accordance with Statement of Financial Accounting Standards No. 123(R), Share Based Payment (SFAS 123R), for stock option awards granted to non-employee directors, excluding any assumptions for future forfeitures.
+There were no actual forfeitures of stock option awards in fiscal 2008.
+All assumptions utilized to calculate the expense amounts shown above are set forth in Note 11 of the Notes to the Consolidated Financial Statements for the year ended May 31, 2008.
+There were no stock option awards granted to non-employee directors in fiscal 2008.
+As of May 31, 2008, Mr. Hendrix has 5,000 stock options outstanding, Mr. Lackey has 15,000 stock options outstanding, Mr. Maxwell has 20,000 stock options outstanding, and Mr. Tippeconnic has 5,000 stock options outstanding. - (5) A non-employee director may defer all or part of director fees earned into the Deferred Fee Plan for Members of the Board of Directors of Matrix Service Company (Deferred Fee Plan).
 Under the Deferred Fee Plan, directors are allowed to defer fees and earn interest.
 The amounts shown represent interest earned under the plan in excess of a market rate.
-The market rate for the deferrals was approximately 4.5% based on the Applicable Federal Rates as compared to the actual rates paid in fiscal 2007 of 7.25% and 8.5%.
+For fiscal 2008, the market rates for the deferrals was approximately 4.65% based on the Applicable Federal Rates as compared to the actual rate paid of 8.5% and 8.0%.
 The Company based the payment rate on the Company's incremental borrowing rate.
-There were no payments made by the Company in fiscal 2007 relating to these deferred fees.

-Previously directors were also allowed to defer fees in the form of Phantom Shares of the Company's stock.
+Previously, directors were also allowed to defer fees in the form of Phantom Shares of the Company's stock.
 The fees were converted into phantom shares based on the price of the Company's stock on the deferral election date.
-Mr. Lackey and Mr. Maxwell earned \$272,899 and \$96,636, respectively, in fiscal 2007 for appreciation on fees previously deferred in the form of Phantom Shares.
-There were no payments made by the Company in fiscal 2007 relating to these deferred fees.
+In fiscal 2008, Mr. Lackey and Mr. Maxwell lost \$21,605 and \$9,972, respectively, for the decline on fees previously deferred in the form of phantom shares.
+In fiscal 2008, payments of \$94,040 were made to Mr. Lackey related to the deferral of fees.